redwoodjs/redwoodjs-com-archive/docs/testing.md

 Why check against `Object.keys(scenario.comment).length + 1` and not just `2`?
 Because if we ever update the scenario to add more records (maybe to support another test) this test will keep working because it only assumes what *it itself* did: add one comment to existing count of comments in the scenario.

+#### Which Scenarios Are Seeded?

+Only the scenarios named for your test are included at the time the test is run.
+This means that if you have:

+* `posts.test.js`
+* `posts.scenarios.js`
+* `comments.test.js`
+* `comments.scenarios.js`

+Only the posts scenarios will be present in the database when running the `posts.test.js` and only comments scenarios will be present when running `comments.test.js`.
+And within those scenarios, only the `standard` scenario will be loaded for each test unless you specify a different named scenario to use instead.

+During the run of any single test, there is only every one scenario's worth of data present in the database: users.standard *or* users.incomplete.

 ## Wrapping Up

 So that's the world of testing according to Redwood.
 Did we miss anything?
-Can we make it even more awesome!
-Stop by [the community](https://community.redwoodjs.com) and ask questions, or if you've some way to make this doc even better then [open a PR](https://github.com/redwoodjs/redwood/pulls).
+Can we make it even more awesome?
+Stop by [the community](https://community.redwoodjs.com) and ask questions, or if you've thought of a way to make this doc even better then [open a PR](https://github.com/redwoodjs/redwood/pulls).

 Now go out and create (and test!) something amazing!